- Sunday Service

 The semi-annual meeting of First Parish will take place on Sunday, October 22nd following the service.
 Please plan on participating in this important democratic process of our UU congregations!

 If you chair a committee, please turn in your committee report to Jane Foley by Monday, October 16th at noon.

 - Thursday Evening Adult Program Film Series, Part III

 This Thursday, October 19th, from 7:00pm to 8:30pm, join us for the third in the film series, Long Strange Trip.
-This week’s video focuses on American Unitarianism from the years 1620 – 1860.
+This week’s video focuses on

 Learn about Unitarian Universalism’s development as a progressive faith tradition from early Christianity to the Transcendentalists of New England and beyond.
 What is the story of Unitarian Universalism?
 How did two distinct faiths rooted in Christianity become a faith home for Christians, Buddhists, Jews, Muslims, atheists, agnostics, humanists, and more?